Marinette Dupain-Cheng: In the main series

 However, in the sixth season, Marinette finds herself facing a larger burden from just trying to hide that she's Ladybug to the public.
 As shown in the special Miraculous World London, and the season five finale, Marinette was asked by Gabriel to never reveal his malicious acts as Hawk Moth to anyone, not even Adrien.
 Nathalie supported this and agreed to keep her actions as Mayura buried as well so she could serve as Adrien's surrogate mother and legal guardian.
 Kagami also convinced Tomoe to keep her partnership with Gabriel buried, allowing Tomoe to not end up being arrested and retaliate with giving away the truth.
 The burden of keeping the truth buried weights heavily on Marinette after she lies to the public and Adrien that Gabriel died a hero stopping Monarch.
 Nevertheless, after she restored the Miraculous and entrusted them to the rest of the team on a permanent basis, she was also able to tutor them in unlocking their own adult Miraculous powers, allowing the team to be able to use their powers repeatedly without worrying about the failsafe for underage Miraculous users, with Ladybug giving the team their new name as "The Miraculers".
 However, Lila/Cerise was able to get her hands on Nooroo and the Butterfly Miraculous, and thus becomes the new Hawk Moth, named "Chrysalis", and continues to threaten Paris by akumatizing cooperative victims into her champions to try and acquire the Ladybug and Black Cat Miraculous to use herself.
 It is also revealed that Gabriel and Tomoe were members of a secret organization that are seeking the Miraculous for their "Perfect World Project" and know the truth of Gabriel's evil acts as Hawk Moth.
 With Gabriel dead, they assign Nathalie to Tomoe to continue where Gabriel left off, yet Nathalie, nor Tomoe, disclose Marinette being Ladybug to them, protecting her and the Miraculers from the organization for now.
+In the meantime, Marinette faces several of Chrysalis' akumatized victims, but falls victim to a trap that sees her finally akumatized into "Heartfixer", only for Adrien to break her out of it after explaining what happened and reaffirming his love for her.
+When Chrysalis manages to infiltrate her own home disguised as Wang Cheng on Sabine's birthday, Marinette makes a life-changing decision, and reveals she's Ladybug to her parents.
+Afterwards, Alya confronts her, revealing she found out that Gabriel and Monarch were one and the same, but puts the issue aside to set a trap for Chrysalis that Marinette thought of that was highly risky and dangerous.
+Though Chrysalis is forced to burn down her lair to protect her identity and escapes the Miraculers when she falls for it, the Miraculers were now aware of her shapeshifting powers, and prepare to counter them in the future.
+In the meantime, Alya warns Marinette never to lie to her again if they are to remain best friends, and leaves her with the decision to tell Adrien the truth, putting Marinette in a position where she believes she'll have to break up with Adrien if she can't tell him the truth, and continues to lie to him to protect their relationship.